-OpenFX (OFX) is an open plug-in standard intended to enable easier development of crossplatform visual effects plug-ins for a variety of applications.
-Popular plug-in packages include the GenArts Sapphire plug-ins, Boris Continuum Complete, Red Giant Universe, NewBlue TotalFX, all of which are ubiquitous tools for feature and broadcast work.
-The available number of OpenFX plug-ins is also growing as this format becomes more widely adopted among developers.
+OpenFX (OFX) is an open plug-in standard intended to enable easier development of cross-platform visual effects plug-ins for a variety of applications.
+Popular plug-in packages include the GenArts Sapphire plug-ins, Boris Continuum Complete, Red Giant Universe, and NewBlue TotalFX, all of which are ubiquitous tools for feature and broadcast work.
+The available OpenFX plug-in packages are also growing every year as this format becomes more widely adopted among developers.

-With OpenFX support, you can use plug-ins to do many stylized operations that would be difficult or impossible to do using the other tools in Resolve.
+With OpenFX support, you can use plug-ins to do many stylized operations that would be difficult or impossible to do using the other tools in DaVinci Resolve.
 Everything from lens flares, optical blurs and prism effects, lens warp correction, film and video grain and damage effects, dead-pixel corrections and more can be accomplished with the right plug-in collection.